Skip to content

 Check an annotation

 The buttons on the right let you choose either you find the annotation correct or not.
+You can change the annotation label and move or resize the incorrect annotation.

 Add comments